 ACTION / TAEKWONDO / STUNTS

 Yutaka Nozawa has been studying fight choreography and working in the film and theatre arts for almost a decade.
 In addition to having studied film and theatre at the State University of New York Stony Brooke, and having an MA in body expression and cinematic arts from Rikkyo University in Japan, he is also a ranked martial artist, who began his study of fight choreography under Kenichi Ishida in 2010.
 He is also trilingual and can speak Japanese, English and Chinese.
-Yutaka has black belts in Karate and Judo and is currently working his way to a black belt in Taekwondo as well.
+Yutaka also has black belts in Karate, Judo, Iaido and Taekwondo.

 Brendan T. Stallings

 ACTING / ACTION / THEMA WEAPONS / TAEKWONDO

 Brendan Stallings has worked on and offstage with more than 20 theatre companies and produced, written, and starred in 4 original shows and works as a professional film, television, and voice actor.
 He has also studied improvisational and sketch comedy at Second City, iO Chicago, and ComedySportz Chicago.
 He holds multiple certifications for theatrical stage combat with the Society of American Fight Directors, British Academy of Dramatic Combat, and the Academy of Performance Combat.
 Brendan earned a Bachelor's of Fine Arts degree in Theatre: Performance from Oklahoma State University and began working in Chicago as a professional actor and stage manager in 2009.
 He has lived in Japan since 2017.